vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Feb 23 02:33:03 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Feb 24 02:33:10 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER